uliw/esbmtk/docs/manual/manual-2.rst

 1.2 Working with multiple species
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The basic building blocks introduced so far, are sufficient to create a model, but not necessarily convenient when a model contains more than one species.
-ESBMTK addresses this through ``ReservoirGroup`` class, which allows to group of several ``Reservoir`` instances.
+ESBMTK addresses this through the :py:class:`esbmtk.extended_classes.ReservoirGroup.()` class, which allows to group of several :py:class:`esbmtk.esbmtk.Reservoir()` instances.
+instances.
 A  ``ReservoirGroup`` shares common properties. e.g., the volume and name of a given box, as well as the connection properties.
 In other words, in a multi-species model, one does not have to specify connections for each species, rather, it is sufficient to specify the connection type for the  ``ReservoirGroup`` instance.
 Similarly, there are classes to group sources, sinks and connections.

 Using the previous example of a simple P-cycle model, we now express the P-cycling as a function of photosynthetic organic matter (OM) production and remineralization.
 First, we import the new classes and we additionally load the species definitions for carbon.